 To initiate a wire transfer, you must first be an HSBC Personal Internet Banking customer.
 Then:

-- Enter the information of your payee and follow the instructions to complete the wire transfer request.
+Enter the information of your transfer and follow the instructions to complete the wire transfer request.

 HSBC wire transfer fees

 HSBC transfer fees depend on how you’re sending the transfer and whether you’re sending or receiving an international wire transfer.
-Some accounts allow for free international wire transfers between HSBC accounts, but others use HSBC’s default fee schedule:
+Some accounts allow for free international wire transfers between HSBC accounts, but others use HSBC’s default fee schedule, which is shown in the table below for transfers under $10,000:

 A notable advantage of using the HSBC Global Transfers service is that no fees apply to your international transactions — but this only applies to transfers between your own HSBC accounts.